AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 You may be able to save money on your premium by taking advantage of various auto insurance discounts offered by both Allstate and Progressive.
 Although Allstate is our top pick for bundling home and auto insurance, Progressive also offers a discount for bundling policies.
 If you already have a policy with either insurer, it’s worth checking how much you could save by adding auto insurance.

-If your car has certain safety features or is new, you may get a better rate from Allstate.
+If your car has certain safety features, you may get a better rate from Allstate.
 However, only Progressive has discounts for getting an online quote and taking a defensive driving course.

 Allstate vs. Progressive Telematics Programs